graphpql/graphpinator-symfony/README.md

 Some more sophisticated applications may require to host multiple different GraphQL schemas with different purposes.
 In the example above we used only the `default` schema, but the same principle can be replicated and applied to any number of schemas within a single application.

-### GraphQLPresenter
+### GraphQLController

-Simple version of a presenter to execute GraphQL API requests against a given schema.
+Simple version of a controller to execute GraphQL API requests against a given schema.
 It also includes a actions and templates for a schema overview and GraphiQL integration.
-It can be extended to alter its functionality (for example by overriding the `getEnabledModules` function) or it can serve as an inspiration to include the functionality in your own presenters.
+It can be extended to alter its functionality (for example by overriding the `getEnabledModules` function) or it can serve as an inspiration to include the functionality in your own controllers.

  # TODO